Flutter Dio Complete Guide

 return ["code"=>0, 'data'=>$res, "msg"=>"got all the users info"];

 Here you see, I return many fields in the JSON reponse.
-But my data field only contains the result you want.
+But my data field only contains the result I want.
 You may return as many fields as you want.
+I can do

 And use the response in your front end Flutter app.